North 26: Sailing details

-A long waterline boat, easily driven, giving an exhilarating performance while providing comfortable accommodation and safe cruising.
+A long waterline boat, easily driven, while providing comfortable accommodation and safe cruising.

 Notable performances: First in the UK 'Round the Island' race non-IOR against 700 yachts.
 First in Tomatin Triohy as scratch boat giving J 24's nearly 2 minutes an hour handicap advantage.

 Accommodations

-With a wide beam and a long waterline length equal to that of a ½ ton yacht, the North 26 is comparably a big volume boat for its length.
+With a waterline length of 26 ft.
+6 in. and a beam of 9 ft.
+0 in., the North 26 is slightly smaller than an average ½ ton yacht.

 The standard layout contains two separate cabins and a separate toilet compartment.
 The forward cabin contains a full-length V-berth.
 The main salon has a full-length settee on the starboard side with deep lockers, below the deck.
 A quarter berth extends beneath the cockpit on the same side.
 On the port side is the galley with built-in two-burner spirit stove, a sink and a deep icebox beside the companionway.
 A folding table can be hinged from the center board case with a short settee on the port side.
 An alternative layout would allow for two full-length settees and two quarter berths with the galley above the port side and the use of a portable icebox.

 The boat can accommodate up to 6 people.

 Number of crew to race = 4 or 5, Berths = 5 or 6, Galley =provision for 2 burner stove and sink, portable icebox.
 Water bladder.
 Head = portable in separate compartment, Navigation =in salon, Maximum headroom = 5.5 ft, 1.75 m, to standard plan.
 But 5 ft 11 in (1.88 m) in versions where 5 inches (125 mm) added to the hull freeboard, allows full standing headroom for most people.